Recognized as one of Greater Toronto's Top Employers (2017)

 By Richard Yerema and Kristina Leung, Mediacorp Canada Inc. staff editors (Dec 11, 2016)

-Here are some of the reasons why CAA South Central Ontario was selected as one of Greater Toronto's Top Employers (2017):
+Here are some of the reasons why CAA Club Group was selected as one of Greater Toronto's Top Employers (2017):

 - CAA South Central Ontario helps employees maintain their physical and mental well-being with weekly onsite visits from external fitness consultants who conduct stretch breaks and lead exercise and meditation classes -- additionally, the organization offers a generous health spending account of up to $1,500 which can be used to cover health and wellness-related expenses